 Want to listen to radio on your Linux Desktop?
 Here are some popular internet radio players you can try in 2021.

 Rhythmbox is a free and open-source music player application for Gnome.
-It’s pre-installed or default in many Linux Distros, including Ubuntu, Fedora, Linux Mint.
+It’s the default app in many Linux Distros, including Ubuntu, Fedora, Linux Mint.
 So you can open it from system app launcher directly.

 The player has built-in support for Last.fm, the world’s largest online music service.
 As well, it supports for Libre.fm, a Free Software replacement for last.fm.
 There are also some radio stations available by default.